Graphics-Group/Covid-19-visualizations/README.md

 As of 2020-04-19, I am **not** seeing a peak in new-cases being approached.

-Focusing on Johnson county, I see three waves of increases:
+Focusing on Johnson county, I see four waves of increases:

   - days 0-7: the initial cases associated with the Egyptian cruise
   - days 7-23: the establishment of community-spread
   - days 23-38: another rise perhaps associated with spring-breakers returning
-  - days 38- , another uptick.
+  - days 38- : another uptick

 Another question I want to ask deals with differences between large counties and and small counties.
 My idea was to split the counties into